Xingjian508/Glowing-STP-Reader/README.md

 - **Face**: a face $F$ contains a bound $B$ and a plane $P$.

 ### Program Features
-> I include current program functionalities here.
+> I've included current program functionalities here.
+I'm still adding to them.
 1. Reading all STP `advanced_faces` and converting them to `Face` objects.
 	- Encapsulates the `Plane` they are on, and the `Bound` they reside in.
 	- Requires these faces to be planar, not curved.